Fees and Fiscal Information

 Back to Top

 - Test fees

 - Technology fees

-- Go to my.ufl.edu and click on Access myUFL
+- Go to my.ufl.edu and select Access myUFL

 - Enter your username and password

-- From the Main Menu > My Campus Finances > Opt Out of Florida Prepaid
+- Select Main Menu > My Campus Finances > Opt Out of Florida Prepaid

 - Select the appropriate term(s) using the drop down arrow